seed4j/seed4j/documentation/module-creation.md

     factory = new MyModuleFactory();
   }

-  public SeedModule buildModule(SeedModuleProperties properties) {
+  public Seed4JModule buildModule(Seed4JModuleProperties properties) {
     return factory.buildModule(properties);
   }
 }
 ```

-In your `SeedModuleResource` you can define additional properties and an organization to display your module in the landscape (replacing `.standalone()`).
+In your `Seed4JModuleResource` you can define additional properties and an organization to display your module in the landscape (replacing `.standalone()`).
 Here again, you have a lot of examples to rely on.

 ## Applying module in CI